My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Introduction

-In this study, we use large-scale scenario-writing with more than a hundred participants to collect unique future foresight of citizens about the impact of LLM-based personal chatbots.
+In this study, we use large-scale scenario-writing with more than a hundred participants to collect unique future foresight of participants about the impact of LLM-based personal chatbots.
 We detect a wide range of both desirable and undesirable future impacts of this technology and distinguish between individual and societal impacts.
 We enrich our impact classification with respondents’ value beliefs that help in explaining why impacts matter to them.
 Further, we not only highlight the frequently mentioned impact themes, but also shed light on the long-tail of impacts that might only be of importance for sub-groups of the population.
-Additionally, we quantify the presence of impacts to analyze how various background variables from participants are related, and show some group differences in the articulation of desirable and undesirable futures.
+Additionally, we quantify the presence of impacts to analyze how various background variables from participants are related.
 Our findings, thus, contribute to the current work on AI impact assessment by introducing citizens’ anticipations of future impact to the discourse.

 \hypertarget{related-work}{